HybridWebPlatform/Hybrid-Web-Platform/README.md

 ## Abstract
-Full-fledged WebView as Xamarin.Forms plugin with cross-platform C# to JavaScript and JavaScript to C# calls support.
+Full-fledged WebView as Xamarin.Forms plugin (XLabs based) with cross-platform C# to JavaScript and JavaScript to C# calls support.
 Eventually invented for painless hybrid apps creation.

+HybridWebView based on great XLabs core components, but it's _not_ based on [XLabs.HybridWebView](https://github.com/XLabs/Xamarin-Forms-Labs/wiki/HybridWebView).
+Moreover, it's replacing XLabs.HybridWebView as more advanced and not legacy plugin.

-## HybridWebView advantages
+## HybridWebView Advantages
 It solve the following problems for:

 - Xamrin.Forms WebView